-The Company had one wholly owned subsidiary, Buchans Minerals Corporation (Canada), during the years ended December 31, 2023 and 2022.
+The Company had one wholly owned subsidiary, Buchans Minerals Corporation (Canada), during the years ended December 31, 2023.
+On April 30, 2024, Buchans Resources Limited and Buchans Minerals Corporation were amalgamated into a new company named Buchans Resources Limited.
+The 2023 comparative amounts contained in these consolidated financial statements represent the total of both these two former companies.